 His father died in 1871, and left a relatively modest estate of £600.
 For reasons that remain obscure, Ellerman subsequently spent much of his childhood in France.
 He was then educated at the King Edward VI School in Birmingham.

 Ellerman reportedly commented, “if I had gone to a public [fee-paying] school I should never have got so far in business”.

-Ellerman received a modest inheritance from his maternal grandfather in 1879, and with this money was able to train as a chartered accountant under William Smedley of Newhall Street, Birmingham.
+Ellerman inherited around £14,000 from his maternal grandfather in 1879, and with this money was able to train as a chartered accountant under William Smedley of Newhall Street, Birmingham.
 Smedley was a successful speculative investor, and almost certainly inspired the young Ellerman.

 Ellerman subsequently became an accountant at Quilter Ball & Co, headed by Sir Cuthbert Quilter (1841 – 1911), one of the great accountants of the era.
 Quilter regarded Ellerman as one of the most promising accountants he had ever employed.
 Ellerman was offered a position as partner, but declined in order to establish himself independently.

 Frederick Richards Leyland (1832 – 1892), owner of the Leyland shipping line, died suddenly in 1892.
-Ellerman capitalised on the opportunity, and with a group of investors acquired the Leyland line for £770,000.
+Ellerman capitalised on the opportunity, and with a group of investors including Christopher Furness (1852 – 1912), acquired the line for £770,000.
 This was an excellent price, as profits during the previous four years had averaged £121,159.

 The new company had a share capital of £450,000.
 The assets acquired were excellent, and the modern fleet boasted a gross tonnage of 60,511.
 Existing management was continued.

 The Leyland shipping line was sold to J P Morgan (1837 – 1913) in 1901.
 Morgan was paying “reckless prices”, and Ellerman gained £1.2 million in cash for his stake, a sale that represented a 33 percent premium over market prices.*

 Ellerman established the London, Liverpool and Ocean Shipping Company with a share capital of £1.3 million.
 He invested a capital of £500,000.

 Ellerman acquired the Leyland Mediterranean fleet of eleven vessels.
 He also acquired the Papayanni Steamship Co of Liverpool.
 Both assets were significantly undervalued.
 These lines formed the basis of the Ellerman shipping line.